kosmtik/kosmtik/README.md

 ## Install

-Clone this repository with ``git clone https://github.com/kosmtik/kosmtik.git`` and:
+Clone this repository with ``git clone https://github.com/kosmtik/kosmtik.git``, go to the downloaded directory with ``cd kosmtik``, and run:

 ```
 npm install